adrserr/simple-react-hooks/README.md

 - [`useWatch`](./docs/useWatch.md) — on each update a console.log or a custom fn would be executed.
 - [`useForceUpdate`](./docs/useForceUpdate.md) — force a component to re-render.
 - [`useTimeout`](./docs/useTimeout.md) — start a timeout that will fire a callback, you could stop it or restart.
+- [`useInterval`](./docs/useInterval.md) — start an interval that will fire a callback each time delay finish, it could be restarted or stopped.

 # Contributing

-Feel free to open a PR, or suggest any improvements.
+Feel free to open a PR, or suggest any improvements or new hooks.

 # Author